Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

 \subsection{Experiments on measured data}

 To further prove the effectiveness of our curvNLOS methods, we evaluate them on measured data of the real scenes in \cite{o2018confocal} and \cite{lindell2019wave}.
-We first verify our methods under multiple sampling rates in the "SU" scene, the results of which are shown in Fig. \ref{fig:su}.
-The scene consists of two letter planes, with the front 'S' obscuring the back 'U', which was sampled at $64\times64$ locations on the wall of size $0.7 \times 0.7$ m$^2$.
+The scene "SU" consists of two letter planes, with the front 'S' obscuring the back 'U', which was sampled at $64\times64$ locations on the wall of size $0.7 \times 0.7$ m$^2$.
 The time resolution is 512 and each time bin spans $16$ ps.
-The first row lists the ground truth image and the reconstruction results of LCT, Phasor field, and F-K using the full sampling data, and the rest three rows are the reconstruction results of SPIRAL+$\|\cdot\|_1+\mathbb R_+$ and our two algorithms under the sparse sampling data.
+We verify our methods using different sampling rates in the "SU" scene, the results of which are shown in Fig. \ref{fig:su}.
+Due to the severe degradation of the direct methods, we use the Phasor field as a representative of the under-sampled data.
 As can be observed, our curvNLOS methods can produce satisfactory reconstruction results even when the number of scanning points is reduced to $4\times4$.
-Moreover, compared to the SPIRAL+$\|\cdot\|_1+\mathbb R_+$, our results preserve the structure of the two letters, which are visually clearer and more continuous.
+Compared to SPIRAL, our results preserve the structure of two letters, making them visually clearer and more continuous.

-In addition, we also apply our methods to another three scenes in the Stanford dataset, which are the outdoor, bike, and teaser, respectively.
-The size of raw measurement data is $512\times 512\times 2048$, and the wall size is $ 2\times 2$ m$^2$.
-The time resolution is cropped to 512 and each time bin spans $32$ ps, while the spatial resolution is $64\times 64$ for outdoor and bike and $128\times 128$ for the teaser.
-On this basis, we uniformly sample $16\times 16$ scanning points to reconstruct the scenes.
-The comparison results are displayed in Fig. \ref{fig:outdoor}, Fig. \ref{fig:bike}, and Fig. \ref{fig:teaser}, respectively.
-Similar to the previous experiments, the qualities of the images reconstructed by our methods are much better than other comparison methods.
-Although the difference between the images reconstructed by Algorithm \ref{alg1} and Algorithm \ref{alg2} is visually negligible for the outdoor scene, we can observe the advantages of dual-domain curvature regularization on both bike and teaser scene, where the results of Algorithm \ref{alg2} have fewer outliers.
+In addition, we also apply our methods to another two scenes in the Stanford dataset, which are the outdoor and bike, respectively.
+The sizes of the raw measurement data are $128\times 128\times 2048$ and $512\times 512\times 2048$, respectively, while the wall size is $ 2\times 2$ m$^2$.
+The time resolution is cropped to 512 and each time bin spans $32$ ps.
+In the spatial dimension, the measurements are downsampled to 64 $\times$ 64.
+On this basis, we uniformly sample $16\times 16$ scanning points to reconstruct the two scenes.
+The comparison results are displayed in Fig. \ref{fig:outdoor} and Fig. \ref{fig:bike}, respectively.
+Similar to the previous experiments, the qualities of the images reconstructed by our methods are much better than the comparison methods.
+Although the difference between the images reconstructed by Algorithm \ref{alg1} and Algorithm \ref{alg2} is visually negligible for the outdoor scene, we can observe the advantages of dual-domain curvature regularization on bike scene, which is smoother than Algorithm \ref{alg1}.